sstroemer/en.ergie.at/content/wissen/akteure/index.en.md

 ---
-title: "Akteure und Stakeholder"
+title: "Actors and Stakeholders"
-description: "Ein Überblick über relevante Akteure und Stakeholder im österreichischen Energiesystem."
+description: "An overview of relevant actors and stakeholders in the Austrian energy system."
-topics: ["Akteure"]
+topics: ["Actors"]
 weight: 1
 authors: [fackerl]
 ---